pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-4-release/index.md

 ## 🤝 Viva Connection Toolkit and Teams Toolkit - better together

 [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) is a widely used VS Code extension that aims to help you develop solutions that will allow you to extend Microsoft Teams.
-Viva Connection Toolkit aim is to boost your productivity in SharePoint Framework solutions that may be used to extend SharePoint, Microsoft Teams, Microsoft Viva Connections, Outlook, and Microsoft365.com.
+Viva Connection Toolkit aims to boost your productivity in SharePoint Framework solutions that may be used to extend SharePoint, Microsoft Teams, Microsoft Viva Connections, Outlook, and Microsoft365.com.
 Among many awesome functionalities, Teams Toolkit allows you to create a project to extend Teams Tab with SPFx project, and that's where both of those extensions may cooperate.

 ![better together](images/betterTogether.png)